- Treatments & Procedures (A-Z)

 It is the process of retaining medicated oil or paste over the head with the help of a suitable cap/gauze to provide nourishment to brain cells.

-Thalam is the best treatment to cure variety of conditions like insomnia, stress, tension, and different mental conditions.
+Thalam is the best treatment for a variety of conditions like insomnia, stress, tension, and different mental conditions.

 Udwartana means to elevate or to promote.
 The name can be attributed either to the treatment's ability to improve the body condition or to the upward strokes used in massage here, unlike in other Ayurvedic treatments.